-You can go for the UG Diploma Courses, and Bachelor’s Degrees.
-The UG Diploma courses are normally of six months to one year.
+You can go for the UG Diploma Courses and Bachelor’s Degrees.
+The UG Diploma courses are normally for six months to one year.
 The diplomas are for both vocational studies and college/academic studies.
-If you are looking forward to applying for a specific skill or program, and not willing to pursue a Masters Degree going further, you can opt for UG Diploma courses.
+If you are looking forward to applying for a specific skill or program, and are not willing to pursue a Master's Degree going further, you can opt for UG Diploma courses.

-They are more employment oriented, and hold a lesser value academically than a proper bachelor’s degree.
-One thing you should also keep in mind, that post-graduate work permit is also granted for the programs that have a duration of more than eight months.
+They are more employment-oriented and hold a lesser value academically than a proper bachelor’s degree.
+One thing you should also keep in mind is that a post-graduate work permit is also granted for programs that have a duration of more than eight months.

 2. Bachelor’s in Canada

 The Bachelor’s Degrees are the most rewarding, and therefore most preferred option.
-They can be from one year to up to five years in duration and are stepping steps to a Masters in Canada.
-If not that, the undergraduate degrees are highly reputed in the job markets in Canada and other parts of the world.
-There are also pre-MBA, pre-Medical and pre-Law courses to boost the students before they continue their Masters in respective fields.
+They can be from one year to up to five years in duration and are stepping steps to a master's in Canada.
+If not, undergraduate degrees are highly reputed in the job markets in Canada and other parts of the world.
+There are also pre-MBA, pre-Medical, and pre-Law courses to boost the students before they continue their Masters in respective fields.

-For the students who are willing to study in Canada further, apply for a Masters and want to stay back in Canada, the bachelor’s degrees are a good start.
-Keep in mind that the Masters in Canada requires 16 years of previous education and therefore a 4 year Bachelor’s degree is required for international students.
+For the students who are willing to study in Canada further, apply for a master and want to stay back in Canada, a bachelor’s degrees are a good start.
+Keep in mind that the master's in Canada requires 16 years of previous education and therefore a 4-year Bachelor’s degree is required for international students.

-As we said, the bachelor’s degrees in Canada are highly regarded in academic circles.
+As we said, bachelor’s degrees in Canada are highly regarded in academic circles.
 The universities offer a large number of courses for any field you can name.
 From Computer Programmer to Game Development and Languages to Mathematics, there is something for everyone.
-Here are some of the best options to choose:
+Here are some of the best options to choose from: